Torann/lyften.com/source/projects/laravel-moderate/_doc/moderations.md

 ### Events

 `blacklist.updated` must be fired when updating the black list table.
-This clears the cache.
-Add this to your black list model or controller.
+This is only needed is caching is turned on.
+This can be automatically done if using the `BlacklistTrait` on your model [See Models in [Blacklist Management](/projects/laravel-moderate/doc/blacklist-management.html)].

-`moderations.moderated` fired with an item is flagged.
+`moderation.moderated` fired with an item is flagged.
 This can be used to send an email to the site admin.